All Episodes

 I'm doing great, Mark.

-I'm actually really excited today, and uh I just like to take a moment to turn the nation's attention to Maine, where there's actually a uh Republican primary yesterday.
+And I'd just like to take a moment to turn the nation's attention to Maine, where there was actually a Republican primary yesterday.

 And what a lot of people in the nation may not know is that there was a wide open field of seven candidates.

-And uh maybe or excuse me, go ahead.
+And maybe, or excuse me, go ahead.

 For what?

-There were maybe three or four who were really considered in the front running, and uh a couple of uh candidates had received um basically from the Republican establishment, they had received some backing.
+And a couple of candidates had received basically from the Republican establishment, they had received some backing.

-And what's interesting is he was really backed by the Tea party movement.
+And what's interesting is he was really backed by the Tea Party movement.

-Um it was like I said, it was wide open.
+It was, like I said, it was wide open.

-Uh watching the analysis last night, I think everybody was shocked to see how much he won by it.
+Watching the analysis last night, I think everybody was shocked to see how much he won by it.

 It was a two to one margin over the next closest candidate, and nobody expected that.

-Um and I say all that to say that you know the Tea Party is really gaining momentum even in a a state like Maine that's generally considered a little bit more liberal.
+And I say all that to say that, you know, the Tea Party is really gaining momentum, even in a state like Maine that's generally considered a little bit more liberal, a little bit more blue.

 Even when you guys elect Republicans, they tend to be Olympia Snow and Susan Collins.